Analysis | Americans have lost 13.5 million years of life during the pandemic

 “The deaths keep shifting younger and younger in the U.S. population,” Tysinger explained in a Zoom call on Wednesday afternoon.
 “When we wrote the paper the first time, we were amazed at the average years of life lost per person who died.
 And it’s only gotten worse.”

 Again, remember the math here.
-A 30 year-old who dies contributes about half a century to the cumulative total, while a 90 year-old who dies of covid contributes much less.
+A 30-year-old who dies contributes about half a century to the cumulative total, while a 90-year-old who dies of covid contributes much less.
 If more young people are dying, the cumulative toll increases more quickly.
 CDC data breaking down deaths by age shows that — particularly during the delta variant wave last summer — deaths among those under the age of 65 surged.
 In August, 2 in 5 deaths were among people below that age.

 Perhaps the most dramatic effect Heun-Johnson and Tysinger found was in the disproportionate distribution of those lost years of life by race.
-Older Americans saw more cumulative years of life lost than did Americans under the age of 65 simply because so many more older people died.
+Older Americans had more cumulative years of life lost than did Americans under the age of 65 simply because so many more older people died.
 But within each of those age groups — over and under 65 — it was Black and Hispanic men and women who lost disproportionately more years of life relative to population.

 This is not simply a function of vaccination rates.
 Hispanic Americans are as likely to be vaccinated as are White Americans at this point, with Black Americans trailing a bit.
 There have been disparities in the past that are wider, so we can’t simply assume that none of it is vaccination.
 In fact, much of it likely is.
 But it’s also likely that the divide derives to some extent from factors like health vulnerability and income.